Skip to content

 xNet includes an AI script generator that produces validated scripts:

-import { generateScript, createAIProvider } from '@xnet/plugins'
+import { generateScript, createAIProvider } from '@xnetjs/plugins'

 const provider = createAIProvider({